By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 How to Prepare Your Application

 Accelerator applications are competitive.
-Here is what the strongest applications share:
+Here's what the strongest applications share:

 Every strong application starts with a clear problem statement.
 Programs want to fund solutions to real problems, not cool technology looking for a use case.
 Back that up with evidence of progress: a waitlist, user feedback, a working prototype, or revenue.
 Anything that shows you have moved beyond the idea stage.